 Chaikin Money Flow with Cumulative Delta

-One aspect of many trading strategies is the use of indicators.
+A pivotal component of numerous trading strategies is the application of indicators.

 Understanding Chaikin's Cash Flow (CMF) as a trading indicator